chadkluck/serverless-deploy-pipeline-atlantis/docs/Tutorials.md

 ## AWS Costs

 This deploy template will create resources necessary to provide an AWS CodePipeline.
-After performing any tutorials you will want to delete unused stacks so that you do not incur any unexpected costs.
+After performing any tutorials you will want to delete unused stacks to prevent incurring any unexpected costs.
 However, most experimentation, and even low production loads, rarely rise above [AWS Free Tier](https://aws.amazon.com/free).

 > You get 1 free active pipeline per month.
 New pipelines are free for the first 30 days.
 "An active pipeline is a pipeline that has existed for more than 30 days and has at least one code change that runs through it during the month.
 There is no charge for pipelines that have no new code changes running through them during the month."
 [CodePipeline Pricing](https://aws.amazon.com/codepipeline/pricing)